Betakontext/model-viewer/README.md

 If you want to develop it further feel free to fork, explore and have fun.
 ---------------
 ---------------
-The project got realized with GPT 5 coding assistance and published here under MIT licence.
+The project got realized with AI assistance and published under MIT licence.
 CONTACT: Christoph Medicus | dev@betakontext.de